drxuno/IEEELatAm2026MagLev/README.md

   7. Row 7.
 Observed velocity
   8. Row 8.
 Control signal (voltage) applied to the MagLev

-The plots in the aforementioned paper were obtained by manually choosing each row and plotting using the `plot` command in MATLAB.
-Colors, titles, plot limits, subplots, zoom, legend and editions were done manually.
+NOTE: The plots in the aforementioned paper were obtained by manually choosing each row and plotting using the `plot` command in MATLAB and files `MagLevExpmat2.mat` and  `MagLevExpSin.mat` for the step reference and sine reference, respectively.
+Colors, titles, plot limits, subplots, zoom, legend and editions were done manually in the MATLAB command line.